Accredited by the Applied Science Accreditation Commission of ABET

 Students are admitted into one of two Areas based upon an evaluation of their education and professional certification at the time of application.
 Once admitted into an Area, students may not change Areas without applying for a change of degree program through the Graduate School and being approved by Safety Sciences.

-Admission requirements for both Areas include possession of a bachelor’s degree from a Regionally Accredited University with a GPA of 3.00 or higher, completion of the Graduate Record Exam (GRE), and one semester of each of the following course work with a grade of “C” or better for each:
+Admission requirements for both Areas include possession of a bachelor’s degree from a Regionally Accredited University with a GPA of 3.00 or higher and one semester of each of the following course work with a grade of “C” or better for each:

 - Organic chemistry